niranjangirhe/ecommerce-admin-portal/README.md

 ## Introduction

-StoreOps is a comprehensive Next.js 14 e-commerce solution that includes a multi-store admin portal and a customer-facing storefront.
+StoreOps is a comprehensive Next.js 14 CMS for e-commerce solution that includes a multi-store admin portal and a customer-facing storefront.
 This project provides a full-featured platform for managing multiple e-commerce stores from a single admin interface, along with a responsive frontend for customers.

 ### Key Features: